JmKopecky/Condelu_Meals/README.md

 TODO:
-* Add visual indicator for item rating area to continue scrolling down if ready
 * Add ability to rate the restaurant overall, adding a section for this on the home page.
 * Do something with the gradient on the home page, it wasn't well received by Mrs. James
 * Odd transition going to cart without anything contained, fix it